-It has been observed above that when epistemic $y\bar{n}ngg\bar{a}i$ and $y\dot{a}o$ occur together, the former must appear before the latter on the surface.
+It has been observed above that when epistemic $y\bar{i}ngg\bar{a}i$ and $y\dot{a}o$ occur together, the former must appear before the latter.
 I argue that this property has to do with a very fine semantic distinction within epistemic modals as well as a structural constraint that reflects the semantic distinction.
 Lyons (1977) classified epistemic modals into subjective and objective sub-types.
-Subjective epistemic modals express the speaker's judgment based on what (she thinks) she knows; objective epistemic modals express the speaker's judgment based on observable evidence often available to the speaker, the hearer, and possibly other people in the local speech community (Papafragou 2006).
+Subjective epistemic modals express the speaker's judgment based on what (she thinks) she knows.
+Objective epistemic modals, by contrast, express the speaker's judgment based on observable evidence often available to the speaker, the hearer, and possibly other people in the local speech community (Papafragou 2006).
 Despite the subjective vs. objective distinction, epistemic modals in general contribute semantic content and may have syntactic reflection thereof (Hacquard & Wellwood 2012).

-Though yao and $y\bar{n}ngg\bar{a}i$ are both epistemic modals, the former is an objective epistemic modal, and the latter is used subjectively (Peng 2007, Peng & Liu 2012).
-Since they bear different sub-flavors of epistemic modality, it is not surprising that they can co-occur, in spite of the fact that they have the same quantificational force (a point to be discussed soon).
-The two stacked modals express the speaker's judgment based on her private perception of relevant objective evidence available to her (and possibly her local speech community, as well).
-Compared to its counterpart without $y\bar{n}ngg\bar{a}i$, (10) has an extra layer of uncertainty which arises from the speaker's indeterminacy typically associated with doxastic beliefs.
-By contrast, compared to its counterpart without yao, (10) does not express a mere guess on the part of the speaker, but conveys that the speaker actually bases her judgment on some objective evidence (e.g., the facts that there is a larger area of forest-covered hills in the suburb area, that it has just rained in the suburb but not in the city, and so on).
+Though $y\dot{a}o$ and $y\bar{i}ngg\bar{a}i$ are both epistemic modals, the former is an objective epistemic modal, and the latter is used subjectively (Peng 2007, Peng & Liu 2012).
+Since they bear different sub-flavors of epistemic modality, it is not surprising that they can co-occur, in spite of the fact that they have the same quantificational force (a point to be discussed shortly).
+The two stacked modals express the speaker's judgment based on her private perception of relevant objective evidence available to her (and possibly to her local speech community, as well).
+Compared to its counterpart without $y\bar{i}ngg\bar{a}i$, the sentence in (10) (repeated below) has an extra layer of uncertainty which arises from the speaker's indeterminacy typically associated with doxastic beliefs.
+By contrast, compared to its counterpart without $y\dot{a}o$, (10) does not express a mere guess on the part of the speaker, but conveys that the speaker actually bases her judgment on some objective evidence (e.g., the facts that there is a larger area of forest-covered hills in the suburb area, that it has just rained in the suburb but not in the city, etc.).